ChoHyngEun/otakuReviews/README.md

 <MVC와 product review 리스트 시스템 구축><br>
 --03.10<br>
 //temporarily added packages for review model, review servlet, review dao<br>
+--03.12<br>
+//added MVC for review sql and jsp
+//added jstl libraries and statements in review.jsp (review.jsp working as intended and userInfo.jsp will replace review.jsp to list only review items that belong to the signed-in user
 <br>
 🌸🌸🌸🌸🌸🌸🌸🌸🌸🌸<br>
 <br>